David R. Bunch: Personal life

-Bunch was born on August 7, 1925 on a farm outside Lowry City, Missouri.
+Bunch was born on August 7, 1925, on a farm outside Lowry City, Missouri.
 He graduated from Central Missouri State University with a Bachelor of Science degree, then received a master's degree in English from Washington University in St. Louis.
 He pursued a Ph.D in English Literature at Washington University and the State University of Iowa, but rather than completing his doctoral dissertation, he shifted to creative writing and studied for two years at the Iowa Writers' Workshop before dropping out.

 Bunch worked extensively on farms in the Midwest, taking low-level jobs in diverse industries.
 He later worked as a cartographer and map-chart editor for the Defense Mapping Agency in St. Louis until he retired in 1973 to pursue full-time freelance writing.
 He died of a heart attack on May 29, 2000.

 Bunch married Phyllis Geraldine Flette and they had two daughters, Phyllis Elaine and Velma Lorraine.

 Writing career

-According to his long-time proponent Judith Merril, Bunch published over 200 stories and poems prior to his first professional sale, a short story called "Routine Emergency" in the December 1957 edition of If.
+According to his long-time proponent Judith Merril, Bunch published over 200 stories and poems prior to his first professional science fiction sale, a short story called "Routine Emergency" in the December 1957 edition of If.

 He published at least 100 stories in science fiction magazines between 1957 and 1997, and nearly as many in literary magazines.
 No comprehensive David R. Bunch bibliography is known to exist; Bunch published almost exclusively in little magazines, digest-sized fiction magazines and fanzines, making a complete tally difficult (as the latter, particularly, are poorly indexed, and few indexes cover both the full range of little magazines and their more-commercial peers).

-Much of Bunch's recognition comes from his inclusion in Harlan Ellison's defining New Wave anthology Dangerous Visions.
+Much of Bunch's recognition comes from his inclusion in Harlan Ellison's New Wave anthology Dangerous Visions.
 Of the 32 writers selected, Bunch was the only one to have two stories included: "Incident in Moderan" and "The Escaping".

 His second collection of stories, Bunch!, was nominated for the Philip K. Dick Award in 1993.